sudarshan2401/tp/docs/UserGuide.md

 ### Setting number of lessons of a class : `setlesson /c`

-Sets the total number of lessons of your chosen class manually.<br>
+Sets the total number of lessons conducted for your chosen class manually.
-This can be useful when you [start a lesson](#starting-a-lesson-startlesson-c) by accident.

 **Command Format:** `setlesson /c CLASS_NAME /l NUMBER_OF_LESSONS`